Types of Cuts

 The Julienne Cut

-The julienne cut is a type of stick-shaped cut that is very thin.
+The julienne is a type of cut that is stick-shaped and very thin.
 Cut from a squared off item, you will then slice that item length-wise at a thickness of 1-2mm (1/16 in) leaving you with thin rectangular cuts.
 Then, take the thin slices and apply the same technique.
 You will end up with Julienne (Or matchstick) cuts!

 Dimensions: 2mm X 2mm X 4cm (1/16in X 1/16in X 2in)